About This Chapter

 3. Geographic Influences on European Migration Patterns

-After watching this video, you will be able to explain what migration is, and describe in general terms the common migration patterns of Europe.
+After watching this video, you will be able to explain what migration is, and describe in general terms the common migration patterns of Europeans.
 A short quiz will follow.

 4. Demographics in Europe